LuisBarroso37/Face-REC/README.md

 ## Face REC

-Face recogition web app which allows users to insert images and get a bounding box around the face or faces present the image.
+Face recognition web app which allows users to upload images and get a bounding box around the face or faces present in the image.

 This is done using the Clarifai API which gives us access to a face detection model.
-Everytime an user presses the 'Detect' button an entries count is incremented, keeping track of how many images the user has run through the face detction model.
-Users can register and login to the app and their information is keep in a postgreSQL database.
+Everytime an user presses the 'Detect' button an entries count is incremented, keeping track of how many images the user has run through the face detection model.
+Users can register and login to the app and their information is kept in a postgreSQL database.

 **The API for this app is in a separate github repo.**